Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Shall the script set the Out of Office (OOF) auto reply message of the currently logged on user?
 Default value: \$true
 ## 2.7.
 OOFTemplatePath
-Path to centrally managed signature templates.
+Path to centrally managed Out of Office (OOF) auto reply templates.
 Local and remote paths are supported.
-Local paths can be absolute ('C:\Signature templates') or relative to the script path ('.\Signature templates').
+Local paths can be absolute ('C:\OOF templates') or relative to the script path ('.\OOF templates').
-WebDAV paths are supported (https only): 'https:<area>//server.domain/SignatureSite/SignatureTemplates' or '\\server.domain@SSL\SignatureSite\SignatureTemplates'
+WebDAV paths are supported (https only): 'https:<area>//server.domain/SignatureSite/OOFTemplates' or '\\\\server.domain@SSL\SignatureSite\OOFTemplates'
+The currently logged-on user needs at least read access to the path.
 Default value: '.\OOF templates'
 ## 2.8.
 AdditionalSignaturePath
 An additional path that the signatures shall be copied to.
 Ideally, this path is available on all devices of the user, for example via Microsoft OneDrive or Nextcloud.
 This way, the user can easily copy-paste his preferred preconfigured signature for use in a mail app not supported by this script, such as Microsoft Outlook Mobile, Apple Mail, Google Gmail or Samsung Email.
+Local and remote paths are supported.
+Local paths can be absolute ('C:\Outlook signatures') or relative to the script path ('.\Outlook signatures').
+WebDAV paths are supported (https only): 'https:<area>//server.domain/User/Outlook signatures' or '\\\\server.domain@SSL\User\Outlook signatures'
+The currently logged-on user needs at least write access to the path.
 Default value: "\$(\[environment]::GetFolderPath(“MyDocuments”))\Outlook signatures"
 # 3. Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.